keyurgit45/keyurgandhi/README.md

 https://img.shields.io/badge/dynamic/json?style=for-the-badge&labelColor=black&color=%23ffa116&label=Rating&query=ratingQuantile&url=https%3A%2F%2Fleetcode-badge.vercel.app%2Fapi%2Fusers%2Fkeyur4tech123&logo=leetcode&logoColor=yellow -->

 ## 😀 Glad to see you here!
 I am a passionate Flutter developer who enjoys building beautiful and engaging mobile apps.
 I am currently studying Computer Engineering at VIIT Pune.
 In my free time, I like to play chess as it helps me think hard and plan my moves carefully.
-Riding my bike gives me a sense of adventure and freedom while listening to music while coding helps me focus and makes my work more enjoyable.
+Riding my bike gives me a sense of adventure and freedom.
+Listening to music while coding helps me focus and makes my work more enjoyable.
 Additionally, I love drinking coffee; it's like a little treat that keeps me going.
 These hobbies help me stay creative and learn new things, not just in technology but also in life.
 <br/>

 ## 💫 About Me